brandonleepiercy/gs-interview-prep/01-Start-Here/Concepts.md

     - Using multiple threads to run concurrent functions is desirable because it's "lightweight" i.e. it frees up more cores to compute other functions at the same time.
 This enables a single CPU to do more, and for programs to be more complex in nature.
 The downside is that multi-threading is more unstable than using multiple cores alone.

-    - You can't program multi-threading with Javascript because the entirety of a compiled Javascript app is contained within a single thread (the reasoning might not be true I read this online, but either way JS doesn't support multi-threading)
+    - You can't program multi-threading with Javascript because the entirety of a compiled Javascript app is contained within a single thread (the reasoning might not be true I read this online, but either way JS doesn't support multi-threading).

 - ### Testing (Edge Cases)
-- ### The Full-Stack
+    - Testing edge cases simply refers to testing whether an algorithm can handle extreme cases.
+The most typical example of an 'extreme case' would be seeing whether or not an algorithm can handle processing a dataset with either a really small number, or small number of items, or a huge number of items.
+Making sure your algorithm can satisfy edge cases is how you make sure your code is complete.
+Seeing how long it takes your algorithm to complete with a massive data-set is also a great way to test potential real world latency in production.

 ## Data Structures
 - ### Space/Time Complexity (Memory and Big O)
+    - You need to understand what the Memory and Big O complexity of your algorith is to be successful.
+Memory complexity refers to how much space your algorithm takes up.
+This is primary influenced by how many variables and functions an algorithm needs to be complete.
+Big O complexity refers to the run-time of the worst possible scenario.
+(If you're traversing a list, how long would it take it get to the last item in the list?)

 - ### [Arrays](../02-Data-Structures/Arrays/Arrays.md)
 - ### [Hash-Tables](../02-Data-Structures/Hash-Tables/Hash-Tables.md)
 - ### [Hash-Maps](../02-Data-Structures/Hash-Maps/Hash-Maps.md)